-- (15) Belgium has proposed to include 4.957619 million tonnes of allowances in the total quantity in respect of emissions of these additional combustion installations annually, which have not been included in the first period plan.
-Allocations to these installations need to take place in accordance with the general methodologies stated in the national allocation plan, and only take place to the extent that the emissions of these installations have been substantiated and verified. - (16) The national allocation plan of Belgium contravenes criterion 1 of Annex III to the Directive because the intended total quantity of allowances to be allocated according to the national allocation plan would be inconsistent with achieving Belgium's commitment under Decision 2002/358/EC and the Kyoto Protocol.
-The total quantity of allowances is considered to be more than is likely to be needed for the strict application of criterion 1 because Belgium fails to provide in a sufficient manner for policies and measures to be used in the transport sector, which is outside the Community scheme.
-Member States must indicate and substantiate intentions to use policies and measures in sectors outside the Community scheme, and the Commission's assessment is based in a cumulative manner in particular on the indication of implemented and additional policies and measures, the approximate level of current greenhouse gas emissions represented by the activity targeted by each policy or measure and quantified emissions reductions, assumptions and
+- (15) The Netherlands has proposed to include 0.751 million tonnes of allowances of 74 installations in the total quantity in respect of emissions of additional installations annually, which have not been included in the first phase plan.
+2005 emissions of these installations have so far only partially been verified.
+Allocations to these installations need to take place in accordance with the general methodologies stated in the national allocation plan, and only take place to the extent that the emissions of these installations have been substantiated and verified. - (16) The national allocation plan of The Netherlands also contravenes criterion 1 of Annex III to the Directive because the total quantity of allowances to be allocated according to the national allocation plan is inconsistent with achieving The Netherlands' commitment under Decision 2002/358/EC and the Kyoto Protocol.
+The total quantity of allowances is considered to be more than is likely to be needed for the strict application of criterion 1 because the intended use by The Netherlands of other policies and measures in sectors not covered by the Directive is insufficiently substantiated.
+Member States must substantiate intentions to use such policies and measures, and the Commission assessment is based in a cumulative manner in particular on the indication of implemented and additional policies and measures, the